card-board-ai/Training/README.md

 **Note**

-we do want poetry.lock files in repo.
-If a project dependency needs to be updated the lock file should be pushed to git
+we do want the poetry.lock file in repo.
+It is what keeps track of project dependency versions for the `poetry install` command to install.
+If a project dependency needs to be updated the lock file should be pushed to git.